-If you want to skip the sugar but not the delicious snack, we have the perfect recipe for you: Home-made muesli bar (vegan).
+If you want to skip the sugar but not the delicious snack, we have the perfect product for you!
+Granola bar without added sugar with berries.

 During winter, we like to indulge in red cabbage from a jar, while gherkins can take a summer barbecue to the next level – now who would expect a hidden sugar trap there?
 But be careful: a larger 700 g jar can easily contain 25 sugar cubes (77 g).
 Gherkins (in a jar weighing about 670 g) have 12 g of sugar per jar, which corresponds to four sugar cubes.